Dot da Genius

-Oladipo Omishore, known professionally as Dot da Genius is an American record producer and audio engineer from Brooklyn, New York City.
-He first gained recognition in 2008 for producing "Day 'n' Nite" by American musician Kid Cudi, with whom he is a longtime friend and frequent collaborator; the two would later form a rock band in 2010, known as WZRD.
+Oladipo Omishore (born July 17, 1986), known professionally as Dot da Genius, is an American record producer and audio engineer.
+He first gained recognition for his production on Kid Cudi's 2008 single "Day 'n' Nite"; the two would later form the rock band WZRD in 2010.

-Engaged in various entrepreneurial pursuits, Omishore launched his own trans-media company HeadBanga Muzik Group which has collaborated with numerous brands and labels, such as: Universal Music Group, BMG, Nike, and Splice.
-His production has been featured on albums by several prominent artists in the music industry, including Nas, Kanye West, Eminem, Denzel Curry, Lil Nas X, JID, 6LACK, and Jhené Aiko, among others.
+In entrepreneurial pursuits, Omishore has launched the multi-media company HeadBanga Muzik Group.
+Outside of his work with Cudi, he has worked with prominent music industry artists, including Nas, Kanye West, Eminem, Denzel Curry, Lil Nas X, JID, 6LACK, and Jhené Aiko, among others.

 Life and career

 1986–2005: Early life

-Oladipo Omishore is from the Brooklyn borough of New York City.
-He is of Yoruba (Nigerian) heritage.
+Omishore is from the Brooklyn borough of New York City.
+He is of Nigerian heritage, of the Yoruba tribe.
 His parents always encouraged his interest in music, and at the age of seven, his father sent him to the Brooklyn Music School for piano lessons, where he studied with Tom Coote.
 Omishore preferred playing the guitar, but learning how to play a keyboard instrument was very beneficial later in life when he started producing.
-He attended Polytechnic Institute of New York University in New York, where he studied electrical engineering and graduated in 2009.
+He attended Polytechnic Institute of New York University in New York, where he studied electrical engineering, was a member of the university basketball team, and graduated in 2008.

 2006–2009: Career beginnings and producing for Kid Cudi

 Omishore began his career in sound-mixing in 2003 at New York University by using Image-Line's FL Studio program.
 In 2004, Omishore created a studio in his basement with equipment bought by his parents and would later call it "Head Banga Muzik Studios."
 After gaining attention for his production, he decided to change locations to the Brewery Recording Studio.
-In May 2009, Da Genius partnered up with Andrew Krivonos, owner of Brewery Recording Studio, and helped move the studio to North Brooklyn in a new facility.
+In May 2009, Omishore partnered up with Andrew Krivonos, owner of Brewery Recording Studio, and helped move the studio to North Brooklyn in a new facility.

 Omishore and Kid Cudi met in 2006, and they lived together for two years.
 Both artists found a genuine liking for one another, and chose to work with each other on several music productions.
 "Day N' Nite" turned out to be the biggest hit production that both of them worked on together, with Omishore providing the beats and Cudi rapping and singing over the music.
 He produced the song in Head Banga Muzik Studios, and used several different methods of mixing and synthesizing the beats on this track.
 The song took a total of two days to complete, from the instrumental being made to the track's final arrangements.
 No edits were made after that two-day process ended.
 It was finished in 2007 and became popular two years later, in 2009.

 "Day N' Nite" reached the top three in the United States and the United Kingdom.
 It was released under the labels GOOD Music, Fool's Gold Records, Universal Motown Records, and Data Records.
 It is featured on the album Man on the Moon: The End of Day.